Good news:

 Everything You Need to Know to Live in an RV and Travel the World

-PART 1: How much does it cost to live in an RV ?
+How much does it cost to live in an RV?

 That’s the big question, isn’t it?
 Cost.
 It all boils down to dollars.

 But I’ll let you in on a little secret… Living in an RV isn’t expensive.
-In fact, you can probably do it on less money than you’re spending right now.
+In fact, you can probably do it for less money than you’re spending right now.

 Of course, it totally depends on your lifestyle.
 Some people need more luxury than others.
 Some people are willing to boondock/wild camp (camp without water and electric hookups) and others aren’t.